WebberZone/contextual-related-posts/readme.txt

 Contextual Related Posts is one of the most feature rich related posts plugins for WordPress with support for thumbnails, shortcodes, widgets, custom post types, caching and CSS styles.

+The plugin also comes with it's very own inbuilt stylesheet that let's your related posts look awesome!

 = Key features =

 * **Automatic**: CRP will start displaying related posts on your site and feed automatically after the content when you activate the plugin.
 No need to edit template files